aroberts1228/ebdbackup/content/blog/tools-i-use.md

 Working in design is no different.
 Over the years I have tried countless apps, programs, extensions, and hardware.
 Some of them I still use today, while others have been replaced or are no longer needed.

-For this weeks post, I am going to list all of the tools I am currently using along with a few that I have used in the past but may still be useful.
+For this week's post, I am going to list all of the tools I am currently using along with a few that I have used in the past but may still be useful.
 They will be divided into the following categories and sorted alphabetical so that it will be easier to find them later if you need.
 This is no way a comprehensive list of all the tools available or even the ones that may be best suited for you, but it is simply a list of things that work best for me.

 #### Apps
 The tools listed here are apps that I use almost every day for a variety of functions.
 Each tool contains a link for you to download or learn more information about it.
 I am using a MacBook Pro as my primary computer, but most of these should also be available on Windows or Linux OS.
 Some of these also have mobile versions available on iOS and Android.